Butternut Squash Soup

 - 1 tsp black pepper

 - 2 cups water

 - 2 tbsps chives

 Clean the butternut squash, make 2 cuts- one to cut the squash in half, and another lengthwise.
 Take the seeds out, leaving the skin on.
 Place the 4 sections of the butternut squash on a foil-covered baking sheet, skin-sides down.
 Before you bake, top the squash with a couple of slices of butter, and sprinkle with brown sugar.
 Also, add a couple of dashes of salt and pepper.
 Place into the oven at 350 degrees for 30 minutes, or until the squash has a nice golden-brown color.

 While the butternut squash is roasting, make the mirepoix.
 Cut the carrots, celery, onion, and shallot into large pieces.
 On high heat, cook 3 tbls.
 Butter in a large pot, taking care not to burn the butter.
 As soon as the butter melts, throw your vegetables in and turn the heat down to low, cook until veggies are tender and caramelized.
-About 15 minutes.
-Add salt and pepper.
-Be sure you give the veggies space to cook, avoiding crowding the pot.
+After 10 minutes add the garlic, continue cooking for another 5 minutes, be sure to not over crowd the pot.

-Add 2 cups of water to the mirepoix pot.
-Let simmer on low for about 25 minutes, no lid.
-Make sure it is always simmering slowly.
+Add 2 cups of water, thyme, bay leaf, white pepper, toasted/ground cumin, and ginger to the pot.
+Let simmer continuously on low, uncovered, for about 25 minutes, stirring occasionally.

 Take the squash out of the oven, drain butter and sugar juices into the soup pot.
 Let squash cool.
 Once cooled, remove the skins from the squash using a paring knife or potato peeler.
 It should peel off like a banana.
 Remove thyme sprig and bay leaf.
 Add 2 more cups of water.
 Add squash to the pot.